 Our Children: For more than 20 years, United Arts has facilitated arts and cultural education programming that reaches students (pre-K to 12th grade) in public schools within Lake, Orange, Osceola and Seminole counties.
 Conducted by the major cultural organizations of the region and funded through government contracts as well as foundation and corporate support, it is often designed to meet Sunshine State Standards and support our state’s core curriculum.
 Field trips, hands-on activities and performances provide educational and creative experiences in the arts, science and history that enhance learning, develop and expand literacy and enrich our region’s greatest treasure: our young people.
-This past year, funding through United Arts supported more than 690,000 student experiences in the arts, sciences and history.

 Our Economy: In the summer of 2017, Americans for the Arts published Arts & Economic Prosperity IV.
 This study measures the economic impact of spending by nonprofit arts and culture organizations and their event-related audiences.
 For the Central Florida region, results show that the nonprofit arts and culture industry is a significant economic driver supporting:

 Our Community: The arts improve the quality of our lives, bolster tourism and help to attract and retain high-level talent for start-up and established local businesses.